Demi (album): Singles

 "Heart Attack" was released as the album's lead single on February 25, 2013.
 The song was written by Mitch Allan, Jason Evigan, Sean Douglas, Nikki Williams, Aaron Phillips and Lovato and produced by The Suspex.
 The song debuted at number 12 on the US Billboard Hot 100 chart, with first week sales of 215,000 copies, becoming a sales record for Lovato at the time.
 The song reached number 10 on the chart, becoming Lovato's third song to do so.
 The song also reached a peak at number 3 in the United Kingdom, her first single to reach the top ten in the country.
 The music video was filmed on March 14, 2013 and released on April 9, 2013.
 Lovato performed the song live on several shows, including The Ellen DeGeneres Show, Good Morning America and Jimmy Kimmel Live!.
-The song has since been certified 4× platinum in the United States, 2× platinum in Canada, as well as platinum in Denmark, New Zealand and Sweden, gold in Australia, Mexico and Ireland, and silver in the United Kingdom.
+The song has since been certified 5× platinum in the United States, 2× platinum in Canada, as well as platinum in Denmark, New Zealand and Sweden, gold in Australia, Mexico and Ireland, and silver in the United Kingdom.

 "Made in the USA" was released as the album's second single on July 16, 2013.
 Lovato performed the song live at several concerts including the 2013 edition of Wango Tango on May 11, 2013 and Good Morning Americas Summer Concert Series on June 28.
 The music video was released on July 17, 2013.
-It peaked at number 80 on the US Billboard Hot 100, managed to peak within the top 20 in Lebanon, as well at number 40 on the US Mainstream Top 40 and number 45 on the US Digital Songs charts.
+It peaked at number 80 on the US Billboard Hot 100 and was certified gold, and also managed to peak within the top 20 in Lebanon, as well at number 40 on the US Mainstream Top 40 and number 45 on the US Digital Songs charts.